eajomoc2030-cute/Schedify/README.md

    2. View Tasks
    3. Mark Task as Done
    4. Update/Delete Task
+   5. View Task Summary
-   5. Exit
+   6. Exit
 7. Enter the number of your chosen option.
 8. When entering deadlines, use the format: MM-DD-YYYY
-9. Continue using the menu until you choose 5 (Exit).
+9. Continue using the menu until you choose 6 (Exit).

 ---